 Coming into the clinic: Follow our Pandemic Protocol for In-Office Visit Procedures

-We are providing both in-person and limited virtual appointments.
+We are providing in-person (and very limited virtual appointments).
 We encourage and prefer in-person appointments.
 To reduce risk of COVID-19 transmission for in-person care, we are keeping our clinic capacity at a number that allows for physical distancing and maintaining other safety protocols, including regular disinfection.

 If you have any COVID symptoms on the day of your in-person appointment, please notify us in advance so we can ensure you can safely get the care you need.